alma-frankenstein/heavy_heroku/README.md

   `>>>` db.session.commit()

-  * In order for these changes to, exit then restart the shell:
+  * In order for these changes to show, exit then restart the shell:

   `>>>` exit()